BDC Hamburger Icon

 Proving malpractice

 A patient or client can file an insurance claim anytime.
-Sometimes, claims are made out of frustration and vindictiveness.
+Sometimes claims are made out of frustration and vindictiveness.
 Some are outright fraudulent.
-To get a settlement or a judgment from the professional or their insurance carrier, the plaintiff must prove malpractice occurred:
+To get a settlement or a judgment from the professional or their insurance carrier, the plaintiff must prove malpractice occurred.

 • Proving medical malpractice: To prove medical malpractice, the medical plaintiff must demonstrate that the doctor or other medical provider violated the general standard of care of the patient.
-This standard of care is an industry-approved level of care and protocol.
+The standard of care is an industry-approved level of care and protocol.
 The plaintiff and their attorney must prove a breach of protocol, prove that the error caused physical or emotional injury and provide evidence that the medical professional caused it.

 • Proving legal malpractice: For legal malpractice, a plaintiff must prove there was an attorney-client relationship and that the lawyer committed one or more negligent acts that caused damage to the client.
-Usually, this means proving that if the lawyer had not made the specific mistake, the client would have won the case but instead lost due to the mistake.
+Usually, that means proving that if the lawyer had not made the specific mistake, the client would have won the case but instead lost due to the mistake.

 Malpractice insurance FAQs

 The lawsuit begins with the patient or client becoming a plaintiff in the courts.
 The initial lawsuit is filed and gets a docket number.
-Then, the healthcare or legal professional is served a copy of the complaint and given a chance to respond.
+Then the healthcare or legal professional is served a copy of the complaint and given a chance to respond.
 They contact their malpractice insurance provider to obtain legal counsel to investigate the incident and provide a defense.
 Often, a malpractice lawsuit is settled before it is heard in a courtroom.
-If it goes to court, the malpractice insurance may pay expert witnesses to testify on the professional's behalf.
+If it goes to court, the malpractice insurance may pay expert witnesses to testify on the professional’s behalf.
 After both sides plead their case, a ruling is made.
-If the professional is found guilty, the malpractice insurance pays the claim up to the policy's limits.
+If the professional is found guilty, the malpractice insurance pays the claim up to the policy’s limits.
 If the judgment is for more than the insurance limit, the professional may owe the plaintiff the difference.

 These are the most common examples of medical malpractice: